lauraoprisan/instagram-clone/README.md

 (**) To make the app work in your firebase, you have to add services used in the firebase project (authentification with email/password and with Google, firestore database, storage).

 The src/firebase/firebase.js does not exists in all commits (mostly at the beginning of the project), and if you want to run the app make sure it exists.
-If it doesn't, you have to add it from later commmits!
+If it doesn't, you have to add it from later commits!

 ## Optimisations